 Location: Europe (flexible)

-A consortium led by the International Press Institute (IPI) and including the European Journalism Centre (EJC) and the European Centre for Press and Media Freedom (ECPMF) seeks tenders from potential providers to conduct a final evaluation of the IJ4EU programme, which supports cross-border investigative journalism in European Union member states and candidate countries.
+A consortium led by the International Press Institute (IPI) and including the European Journalism Centre (EJC) and the European Centre for Press and Media Freedom (ECPMF) seeks tenders from potential providers to conduct a final evaluation of the latest edition of the IJ4EU programme, which supports cross-border investigative journalism in the European Union and EU candidate countries.

-With funding from the European Commission and several co-donors, the current IJ4EU project period runs until April 30, 2021.
+With funding from the European Commission and several co-donors, the current IJ4EU project period runs until the end of November 2023.

 Terms of Reference